-Clean fish by removing gills and gut.
+- Clean fish by removing gills and gut.
 Since I have it in foil, scales were also removed.
 If you are putting it directly on the grill, keep the scales on so it doesn’t stick to the grill.
-Season the bangus (milkfish) with salt and pepper.
+Season bangus (milkfish) with salt and pepper.
 Set it aside.

-Chop onion, ginger and tomato and mix it in a bowl.
+- Chop onion, ginger and tomato and mix it in a bowl.
 Add ¼ teaspoon salt and pepper to the mixture.
-If you prefer a spicy stuffing add Thai chili peppers or siling labuyo.
+If you prefer a spicy stuffing, add Thai chili peppers or siling labuyo.

-When fish is clean, add stuffing in the opening.
+- When fish is clean, add stuffing in the opening.
 (Watch my video.)

-Wrap fish in banana leaves and heavy duty aluminum foil.
+- Wrap fish in banana leaves and heavy duty aluminum foil.

-Heat grill.
+- Heat grill.
 Cook 35 - 45 minutes depending on how much charcoal you have on your grill.

-Before removing the fish from grill, unwrap foil to expose fish to get the skin crispy and medium brown in color.
+- Before removing the fish from grill, unwrap foil to expose fish to get the skin crispy and medium brown in color.
 Flip fish after 5 minutes to crispy and brown the other side.
 Remove from grill.

-Scrape out the stuffing and put in a bowl.
+- Scrape out the stuffing and put in a bowl.
 Add vinegar, salt and pepper to the mixture.
 This is your dipping sauce.

-Enjoy it while hot and make sure you have a lot of rice.
+- Enjoy it while hot and make sure you have a lot of rice.

-Follow steps 1 to 4
+- Follow steps 1 to 4

-Pre-heat oven.
+- Pre-heat oven.
 Bake at 400 degrees for 40 minutes.

-Turn the oven dial to Broil.
+- Turn the oven dial to Broil.
 Broil milkfish for 10 minutes to crispy both sides and turn color to medium brown.

-Follow steps 7 and 8.
+- Open foil then follow steps 6, 7 and 8.

 - Paksiw na bangus is another popular way of cooking bangus or milkfish.